OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

           | as normal = 2

-        <p class=jekyll-theme-minimal scene-class-attr-comment">How to use this output as a denoiser input</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">How to use this output as a denoiser input</p>

     <h3>display_filter</h3>